 - Be physically operating in the City of Monroe and be licensed to do business in Ohio

-- Have 50 or fewer FTEs (full time equivalent employees)
+- Have 50 or fewer full time employees

 - Be in good standing with federal, state, and local jurisdictions